-Maddy Westbeld led a thunderous 21-0 finish with the first nine points of that spree as front-running Notre Dame pulled away down the stretch for an 82-56 win over host Syracuse in the Atlantic Coast Conference opener.
+Maddy Westbeld led a thunderous 21-0 finish with the first nine points of that spree as front-running Notre Dame pulled away down the stretch against host Syracuse in the Atlantic Coast Conference opener.

-The Irish improved to 3-0, all three of those wins coming by at least 26 points.
+All three of Notre Dame's wins have come by at least 26 points.

-Westbeld scored 19 points, made 8-of-13 field goals and added six rebounds despite sitting out all of the second quarter and finishing at 23 minutes.
+Westbeld scored 19 points and added six rebounds despite sitting out all of the second quarter and finishing at 23 minutes.

 Sam Brunelle added 17 points in 24 minutes off the bench.

-Mabrey netted 16 points, drained 4-of-6 on 3-pointers, dished seven assists and snatched a career-high four steals.
-Miles tallied 10 points to go with eight assists and seven rebounds.
+Backcourt partners Dara Mabrey netted 16 points and Olivia Miles 10 to go with eight assists and seven rebounds.

 Nov.
 11 — Game 2

 A double dose of double-doubles — compliments of record-tying sophomore Maddy Westbeld and freshman Olivia Miles — were the remedy as Notre Dame overcame shaky shooting and a downtick in energy at Purcell Pavilion.